Motorola Edge 30 Neo, the proof: beyond the color (purple) there is more-breakinglatest.news-Breaking Latest News

 The performance of the battery is noteworthy: with moderate use, but without special precautions, they cover themselves quietly two days of stand-by (with over 4 hours of screen on); above all, fast charging is really fast and allows you to return to 100% in a few tens of minutes.

 Of operating system, which is Android 12 with a Motorola customization that is evident but not intrusive, we liked the many functions grouped under the Moto menu (there is a dedicated app): the flashlight to be activated with a specific movement, the ability to customize double tap on the back, to take a screenshot with 3 fingers and so on.
 Interesting the management of notifications, which from the lock screen can be viewed briefly by dragging them upwards: you have to get used to it, because at first you risk getting confused with the fingerprint sensor, but it is useful.
-Also nice font and some sounds system, which demonstrate a focus on software that we appreciated.
+Also beautiful i LEDs that light up around the cameras to notify the arrival of a message, i font and some sounds system, which demonstrate a focus on software that we appreciated.

 Among the things we did not like, we point out some graphic glitches, found when typing quicklywith the screen briefly showing what appear to be clips from the apps below, and a bit of weakness of the telephone signalwho struggles more than others to connect to the cell.